 Bridges encoded over non-navigable water in S-101 do not require the associated encoding and aggregation of bridge span(s).
 As such, during the automated conversion process a bridge that, in its entirety, does not cross navigable water in an ENC dataset will be converted automatically to an instance of the S-101 Feature type Bridge and its corresponding binding attributes only.

-Point is not an allowable geometric primitive for Bridge, therefore BRIDGE of type point will convert to an instance of the S-101 Feature type Landmark (see S-101 DCEG clause 7.2).
+Point is not an allowable geometric primitive for Bridge, therefore BRIDGE of geometric primitive point will convert to an instance of the S-101 Feature type Landmark (see S-101 DCEG clause 7.2).

 Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for these features in S-101: